wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/1-introduction.md

 ## App overview

-The Portal Management app allows makers to perform advanced configuration actions on the portal by providing direct access to the portal metadata records that define the appearance, language, security and functionality of a portal.
+The Portal Management app allows makers to perform advanced configuration actions on the portal by providing direct access to the portal metadata records that define the appearance, language, security, and functionality of a portal.

-The Portal Management app mainly composed of standard model-driven views and forms in which to add and update metadata.
+The Portal Management app composed of standard model-driven views and forms in which to add and update metadata.
 Some of the record forms will have specialized controls such as HTML editors to allow deeper customization of portal content.

 > [!div class="mx-imgBorder"]
 > [![HTML Editing inside content snippet](../media/1-html-editor-content-snippet-ss.png)](../media/1-html-editor-content-snippet-ss.png#lightbox)